 Other key lawyers:

-- Acting for Arconic in responding to the multiple claims arising from the Grenfell Tower fire in June 2017.
+- Acting for Arconic Architectural Products SAS on a large number of claims arising from the Grenfell Tower fire in June 2017.

 Other key lawyers: